njagwani/Python_StockMarket_Data_Visualization/README.md

 from bokeh.plotting import figure, show, output_file

-Python code below comprises of the following
+Python code below comprises of the following information:
-- A function to give us the high-low points, middle value point and overall height of the CandleStick
+- Function to give us the high-low points, middle value point and overall height of the CandleStick
-- x-Axis
+- X-Axis
-- y-axis
+- Y-axis
 - Title
 - Hours in MilliSeconds
 - Candlestick Segments